observ-vol-mgt/observ-vol-mgt/README.md

 - **Rule 1:** Applies to Processor 1 and requests to filter (whitelist) only the app metrics when edge location 1 experiences network stress.
 - **Rule 2:** Applies to Processor 2 and requests to increase the frequency of cluster metrics when edge location 2 encounters erroneous conditions.

+Apart from triggering transformations based on user defined rules,  we also have a **brain** (controller) component that will aid users by suggesting rules for managing observability data.
+This controller will possess the capability to communicate with the manager to automatically configure these rules, streamlining the process and enhancing user experience.

+> [!NOTE]

 The proof of concept is built to showcase two main capabilities of the Observability Volume Manager.
 1. Automation: Users only define rules for managing observability data under different conditions and the Observability Volume Manager autonomously and dynamically monitors and enforces these transformations without requiring user intervention each time conditions are met.
 This eliminates the need for user intervention each time conditions are met, alleviating the burden of configuring individual processors at edge locations everytime.
 2. Specificity: The Observability Volume Manager can enforce a transformation DAG on a subset of Edge locations.
 Additionally, within these edge locations, specific transformations can be applied to designated metrics only.
 This fine-granied control provides a level of specificity lacking in current observability systems.
+3. Intelligent Pruning: The controller analyzes the metrics to provide insights on simlarity of metrics.
+This can be used as a recommendation or trigger pruning of metrics for intelligent metric transformation.

-More details on the proof of concept are explained [here](contrib/end2end/poc/README.md).
+More details on the proof of concept are explained [here](contrib/end2end/poc/insight_based_poc/README.md).